PLEASE NOTE: Tampering With Evidence was created on 27 June 2017 and is a work in progress. Last edited March 2019.

 Had the psychologist known the 13,590 tests calls, allegedly carried out by BCI, could not terminate through the TEKELEC CCS7 monitoring system at Cape Bridgewater, his assessment of my mental state would have been somewhat different.
 He, too, might have been distressed if he had been aware Telstra misled and deceived him prior to him assessing my mental state.

-Worse, however, the day before the Senate committee uncovered this COT Strategy , they also told under oath, on 24 June 1997 see:- pages 36 and 38 Senate – Parliament of Australia/from an ex-Telstra employee and then-Whistle-blower, Lindsay White, that, while he was assessing the relevance of the technical information which had been requested by the COT claimants, he advised the Committee that:
+Just as bad, however, on 24 June 1997, the Senate Committee see:- pages 36 and 38 Senate – Parliament of Australia was told by an ex-Telstra employer turned Whistle-blower, Lindsay White, that, while he was assessing the relevance of the technical information which had been requested by the COT claimants, he advised the Committee that:

 “In the first induction – and I was one of the early ones, and probably the earliest in the Freehill’s (Telstra’s Lawyers) area – there were five complaints.
 They were Garms, Gill and Smith [me], and Dawson and Schorer.
 My induction briefing was that we – we being Telecom – had to stop these people to stop the floodgates being opened.”